William Radford: Ancestry and early life

-After William was born in Fincastle, the Radfords moved to Lewis County, Kentucky, near Maysville where William's two siblings were born.
-In 1817, father John Radford was killed by the wild boar he was hunting.
-Widow Harriet moved her three children to Saint Louis, Missouri, to join her brothers and first cousin Judith "Julia" Hancock Clark, wife of William Clark.
+In 1817, John Radford was killed by the wild boar he was hunting.
+Widow Harriet moved her three children to join her brothers and first cousin in Saint Louis, Missouri.
 The Radfords resided with her brother James Kennerly.

-Julia Clark succumbed June 27, 1820.
-Widower William Clark married Harriet November 28, 1821 in Saint Louis, adopted the Radford children and added three children to their combined family:
+Julia Clark succumbed on June 27, 1820.
+Widower William Clark married Harriet November 28, 1821 in Saint Louis and adopted the Radford children and then added to their combined family: